Internships

 Potential Internship Site Supervisors:

-The following people and organizations and expressed interest in supervising Labor Studies internships.
-You may also choose to work with another labor union, non-profit community organization, or public sector organization as long as it addresses issues affecting working-class people and obtain approval from the Chair of the minor (ellen.reese@ucr.edu).
+The following people and organizations expressed interest in supervising Labor Studies internships.
+You may also choose to work with another labor union, non-profit community organization, or public sector organization as long as it addresses issues affecting working-class people.
+To obtain advice on gaining approval for potential host organizations, please contact the Labor Studies coordinators at: laborstudies@ucr.edu

 Organizations that are located on or near the UCR campus: